 How We’re Adapting Atlas Obscura Trips to COVID-19

-In response to COVID-19, we’ve worked with the experienced team of travel-safety advisors at Global Rescue, as well as our network of health and travel experts, to overhaul our trip operations.
-The result is the following guide, which outlines the ways we’ve adapted our trip operations to protect the health and safety of our travelers, staff, and the communities we visit.
+In response to COVID-19, we have worked with the experienced team of travel-safety advisors at Global Rescue to overhaul our trip operations.
+The result is the following guide, which outlines the ways we have adapted our trip operations to protect the health and safety of our travelers, staff, and the communities we visit.

 What Our Team Is Doing

 Our team of Program Managers and Guest Experience specialists are continually monitoring the latest in news and information about COVID-19, as well as the Delta and Omicron variants, for the destinations that we visit.
 This includes reviewing local and international requirements and guidelines, health department responses, entry and exit requirements, and other policies or changes that might impact travel or your trip experience.
 Using this information, as well as the guidance of our partners at Global Rescue, we determine where we can and cannot operate trips.
 In destinations where we can operate, we are closely reviewing local rules and regulations to ensure that we can continue to participate in our planned activities or similar.
 Should travel restrictions impact our ability to enter or exit a destination or follow our planned itinerary, we will not hesitate to cancel the trip.

 Communicating with Travelers